MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-preferences.md

 ### Advanced optional features

 The following settings can be configured to enable certain advanced features.
+> [!NOTE]
-Note that enabling these features might impact device performance.
+> Enabling these features might impact device performance.

 |Description|Value|
 |---|---|